PitPietro/c-project/docs/binary-search-tree.md

 - if `t->value` is equal to `e`, return `true`
 - if `t->value` is minor than `e`, continue the search in the left sub-tree
 - if `t->value` is major than `e`, continue the search in the right sub-tree

+#### Complexity of the search
+A binary search tree reduces the complexity of the search algorithm: it excludes half a tree for each comparison.

+The outcome of the comparison tells which side the searched element is on:
+- in the left subtree, if the element is less than root
+- in the right subtree, if the element is greater than the root

+The number of comparisons is, in the worst case, proportional to the height of the tree.
+It's important to keep the tree balanced: all paths from root to leaves should have more or less the same height.